nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 // 3
 ```

-This code defines a default iterator for a variable called `collection` using object literal method shorthand and a computed property using `Symbol.iterator`.
-The generator then delegates to the `values()` iterator of `this.items` using the `yield *` notation, discussed later in this chapter.
-The `for-of` loop then uses the generator to create an iterator and execute the loop.
+This code defines a default iterator for a variable called `collection` using object literal method shorthand and a computed property using `Symbol.iterator` (note the star still comes before the name).
+The generator then uses a `for-of` loop to iterate over the values in `this.items` and uses `yield` to return each one.
+So instead of manually iterating defining values to return as part of the default iterator, the `collection` object relies on the default iterator of `this.items` to do the work.

-Default iterators can be added to any object by assigning a generator to `Symbol.iterator`.
-It doesn't matter if the property is an own or prototype property, as `for-of` normal prototype chain lookup applies.
+I> Another approach to using the iterator of another object is to use delegating generators, a topic discussed later in this chapter.

+So far you've seen some uses for the default array iterator, but there are many more iterators built in to ECMAScript 6 to make working with collections of data easy.

 ## Built-in Iterators

-Another way that ECMAScript 6 makes using iterators easier is by making iterators available on many objects by default.
-You don't actually need to create your own iterators for many of the built-in types because the language has them already.
-You only need to create iterators when you find that the built-in ones don't serve your purpose.
+Iterators are an important part of ECMAScript 6 and, as such, iterators are available on many objects by default.
+You don't need to create your own iterators for many of the built-in types because the language has them already.
+You only need to create iterators when you find that the built-in ones don't serve your purpose, most frequently when defining your own objects or classes.
+Otherwise, you can rely on the built-in iterators to do your work.
+Perhaps the most common iterators to use are those that work on collections.

 ### Collection Iterators

-The ECMAScript 6 collection objects, arrays, maps, and sets, all have three default iterators to help you navigate data.
+ECMAScript 6 has three types of collection objects: arrays, maps, and sets.
+All three have the same built-in iterators to help you navigate their content.
 You can retrieve an iterator for a collection by calling one of these methods:

 * `entries()` - returns an iterator whose values are a key-value pair.
 * `values()` - returns an iterator whose values are the values of the collection.
 * `keys()` - returns an iterator whose values are the keys contained in the collection.

-The `entries()` iterator actually returns a two-item array where the first item is the key and the second item is the value.
-For arrays, the first item is the numeric index; for sets, the first item is also the value (since values double as keys in sets).
+The `entries()` iterator returns a two-item array each time `next()` is called.
+The two-item array represents the key and value for each item in the collection.
+For arrays, the first item is the numeric index; for sets, the first item is also the value (since values double as keys in sets); for maps, the first item is the key.
 Here are some examples:

 ```js
 let colors = [ "red", "green", "blue" ];